LennartHennigs/ESPTelnet/README.md

 Installation
 ------------
-Open the Arduino IDE choose "Sketch > Include Library" and search for "Button2".
+Open the Arduino IDE choose "Sketch > Include Library" and search for "ESPTelnet".
 Or download the ZIP archive (https://github.com/lennarthennigs/ESPTelnet/zipball/master), and choose "Sketch > Include Library > Add .ZIP Library..." and select the downloaded file.